 "Sake for everyone" is offered near the entrance gate, and miki, sacred sake, is provided free of charge.
 Warm amazake [a traditional sweet, low-alcohol Japanese drink made from fermented rice] is also available for those who cannot drink alcohol, such as children and those who drive a car (the miki and amazake are of limited quantity).

 At Hakuhagido in the village, you can experience a tatami room game called Tosenkyo.
 This is a game of throwing a fan at a target placed on a stand in which you compete for points.
-(In normal years you would compete against geisha, but the game may be canceled in 2021.)
+Please enjoy a round with family or friends!

 Shortened business hours / Staff wear masks and face coverings as needed and their temperature and physical condition are carefully managed / Physical distances between staff and customers is observed / Regular disinfection of facilities / Installation of alcohol solution dispensers for hand disinfection / Installation of disinfectant hand soap in each toilet washroom / Ventilation in the theater, alcohol disinfection, UV disinfection and reduction of the number of spectators as necessary / Temperature measurement at the time of entry (those with temperatures of 37.5° C or more are requested to refrain from entering the village) / Hand sanitization when entering the village / Wearing a mask in the village (when outdoors, if you keep a sufficient distance from others, you can remove the mask) / Cough etiquette and diligent washing and disinfection of hands requested